plandes/flex-compile/README.md

 library by extending and building configuration meta data.
 For example, the `M-x flex-compiler-list` lists available compiler with `?` providing information and `e` configuring the compiler.

+### Revealing The Interactive Buffer

+One of the features of the *flex compiler* library is it provides specific behavior on example where and how to display buffers, which is a compiler configuration.
+These buffers are usually interactive buffers, i.e. REPL buffers.
+Any compiler that extends `single-buffer-flex-compiler` has this capability, which include the following:

+* [flex-compile-make]
+* [flex-compile-command]
+* [flex-compile-script]
+* [flex-compile-clojure]
+* [flex-compile-python]
+* [flex-compile-ess]
+* [flex-compile-xml-validate]
+* [flex-compile-choice-program]

+The two properties for these compilers include:

+* **Buffer New Mode**: used when the interactive buffer is created.
+* **Buffer Exists Mode**: used when the interactive buffer is already exists.

+These can be set to the *Global* settings, which means to take it from the customzied variables `flex-compile-display-buffer-new-mode` and `flex-compile-display-buffer-exists-mode`.
+These variables and the compiler level properties can be set to one of:

+* **Switch to Buffer** means to first pop then switch to the buffer.
+* **Display Buffer** means to show the buffer in a different window.
+* **Next Frame Otherwise Switch** means to use the next frame if there are multiple frames, otherwise pop and switch to the buffer.
+* **Next Frame Otherwise Display** means to use the next frame if there are multiple frames, otherwise show buffer.
+* **Next Frame Skip Switch** means to do nothing there are multiple frames, otherwise pop and switch to the buffer.
+* **Next Frame Skip Display** means to do nothing there are multiple frames, otherwise display the buffer.
+* **Never** means to never show the buffer.

+The decision of where to show a buffer (or not) happens either when the interative buffer is created or during a compilation.
+In many cases you might not want to ever show the buffer, so you could set both buffer `new` and `exist` properties to *never*.
+In this case, you still force the interactive buffer with `C-u 2 C-x C-i` or `C-u 2 M-x flex-compile-run-or-set-config`.

 ## Compilers